 Discover how to get started with jazz piano as an adult.
-In this article you will get a much deeper understanding how jazz works!
+In this article, you will get a much deeper understanding of how jazz works!

 Learning to play jazz piano as an adult is one of the most rewarding things you can do!

 It is, however, important that you understand the process of getting started with jazz piano.

 Jazz piano is not easy to master, it requires a lot of practice and self-discipline.

 It can be downright arduous at times, but the rewards are humongous once you get it right!